KSP-CKAN/CKAN/Spec.md

   bundled.
 - `required`: Whether this mod is required for operation.

-Bundled mods should *not* be installed if a later version of the same mod is already installed.
+Bundled mods *will not* be installed if the same or later version of the mod is already installed.

-As an example, here is a `bundles` section which includes both ModuleManager and CustomBiomes
+As an example, here is a `bundles` section which includes both ModuleMunger and CustomBiomes

     "bundles" : [
         {
-            "file"       : "ModuleManager.2.3.3.dll",
+            "file"       : "ModuleMunger.2.3.3.dll",
-            "identifier" : "ModuleManager",
+            "identifier" : "ModuleMunger",
             "version"    : "2.3.3",
             "install_to" : "GameData",
             "license"    : "CC-BY-SA",